NREL/Wattile/tests/fixtures/README.md

 - `plot_comparison_portion_start`: *float*

     Ratio between 0 and 1 to reduce the size of the data being plotted.
 The value should be less than the value of `plot_comparison_portion_end`.
+Using 0 for this parameter means data is plotted from the very beginining and 0.5 means data is plotted from half way to the end (instead of plotting from the beginning).

 - `plot_comparison_portion_end`: *float*

     Ratio between 0 and 1 to reduce the size of the data being plotted.
 The value should be larger than the value of `plot_comparison_portion_start`.
+Using 1 for this parameter means data is plotted until the very end and 0.5 means data is plotted until half way to the end (instead of plotting until the end).